01 of 06

-- Place the two units created using the instructions in step 2 in front of you.
-Arrange a small square in the corner of each unit, right sides together, and marked lines positioned as shown in the left portion of the illustration (seams sewn in step 2 are illustrated).
+- Place the two units created using the instructions in step two in front of you.
+Arrange a small square in the corner of each unit, right sides together, and marked lines positioned as shown in the left portion of the illustration (seams sewn in step two are illustrated).

 - Sew two seams to attach the new squares to each unit, each a scant 1/4 inch away from the marked line—just as you did for the first squares.
 Press (as is, no flipping) to set the seams.